-Run for the nearest medkit, praying that you make it in time.
-You know that the medics are too busy right now, and if you don't get away you'll just end up a casualty.
+Run for the nearest med kit, praying that you make it in time.
+You know that the medics are too busy right now, and if you don't get away, you'll end up a casualty.

-You quickly prioritize who to save and who is dead, putting out fires as quickly as possible while calling for a medic to heal you.
-Those who you are unable to help, or are unwilling to be put out can rot.
+You quickly prioritize who to save and who is dead, putting out fires as soon as possible while calling for a medic to heal you.
+Those who you are unable to help or are unwilling to be put out can rot.

-You throw your piss at the pyros, glad for the new unlock.
+You throw your piss at the Pyros.
+Glad about the new unlock.
 (Sorry, I couldn't resist!)

 The Sniper in the back.
 He's the one you can get away from easiest after stabbing.
 Time for revenge.